emilhe/terracotta-dash-example/readme.md

     python3 app.py

-If you open and browser and go `http://localhost:8050`, the map visualization should appear.
+If you open a browser and go `http://localhost:8050`, the map visualization should appear.

 #### Can i visualize my own data?

-It should be more-or-less straight forward to visualize custom data, you just need to setup a pipeline to convert them into COG.
+It should be straight forward to visualize other geospatial raster data, you just need to setup a pipeline to convert them into COG.
 The `npz_to_tiff.py`, which takes simple numpy arrays as input, should be a good starting point.

 #### What about production?